Upselling vs. Cross-Selling: What’s the Difference?

 Always be honest about the value that your customer can gain from a sale.

-Never offer a cross-sell or upsell that is completely out of the left field.
+Never offer a cross-sell or upsell that is entirely out of the left field.
 In the end, you want to predict what your customer needs to achieve their desired outcome.

-Only offer products or additional services when you know that they offer something to your customers what they want and wouldn’t be able to achieve otherwise.
+Only offer products or additional services when you know that they offer something to your customers that they want and wouldn’t achieve otherwise.